atsaloli/cicd/02_30-custom-stages.md

 You don't have to use the stage sequence *build*, *test*, *deploy*.

-You can make your own, [like GitLab does](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/.gitlab-ci.yml)
+You can make your own, like GitLab does: [.gitlab-ci.yml](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/.gitlab-ci.yml)

 Here is one I use for my space yacht: